keremuzer/JotformFrontendHackathon-20.04.2025/README.md

 All product data is dynamically fetched from the **Jotform Form API**, and cart state is stored in `localStorage` to persist across page reloads.

 ## Getting Started
-To get started with this project, simply clone the repository and open the `index.html` using live server extension.
+To get started with this project, simply clone the repository and open the `index.html` using live server extension (or any other http server).

 ## License